webpush-wg/webpush-vapid/draft-ietf-webpush-vapid.md

 This document registers the "application/webpush-options+json" media type in the "Media Types" registry following the process described in {{!RFC6838}}.

+\[\[RFC editor: please replace instances of RFCXXXX in this section with a reference to the published RFC.]]

 Type name:

 : application